sdziallas/comp55/docs/labs/12-A-Hash2.md

 ## Reintroduction to Github

-You can confirm that .project has in fact not changed, by revisiting your repo page on github and clickong on the code section.
+You can confirm that .project has in fact not changed, by revisiting your repo page on github and clicking on the code section.
 There you will see the .project file still says ```COMP55HashMapsLab``` instead of ```hashmaps-lab-onzfonz```.
 This will also be your first experience using github actions.